 – Themes again.
 Wait Themes, you’re here too?
 Sadly, yes.

 For some reason WordPress.com has not drawn a clear line between theme and content, so in some occasions it is really difficult to make a difference.
-Especially this issue may become a problem for users not so familiar with WordPress.
+Therefore, this issue may become a problem for users not so familiar with WordPress.
 Much more straight-forward approach would be great.

 – There’s the possibility to install the Google Language Translator plugin…but Google Translator is like an eight-years old child trying to figure out the correct words to explain astrophysics.
 I would not recommend that.